jacobhak/jacobhak.github.com/_posts/2013-02-10-python-scripting-with-rtorrent.md

  or rather, it got me confused.
 I fooled around for a while and ultimately I found something that acually worked!
 Behold:

 	system.method.set_key=event.download.finished,my_script,"execute={python,~/code/my_script.py,$d.get_base_path=}"

+PS.
+If any of you are interested in the actual script, it's available on [gist](https://gist.github.com/jsh0rty/4743181)